Skip to content

 const mesh = new RedGPU.Display.Mesh(redGPUContext, geometry, material);

 // 5.
-Setup View (View3D): Define to render a specific scene with a specific camera
+Set up a View (View3D): Define which scene to render with which camera

 const view = new RedGPU.Display.View3D(redGPUContext, scene, camera);